-The key findings of the 2022 are:
+The key findings of the 2023 are:

-- Seagrass community composition remains relatively consistent with previous surveys, with Z. muelleri dominating intertidal habitat and Halophila dominating subtidal areas. - Overall meadow extent decreased at Fisherman Islands in lower (deep-water seagrass in the northern and eastern sectors) distribution limit. - SDR reclined between 2021 and 2022 on all transects.
-This suggests that the driver/s leading to changes between 2021 and 2022 were operating over broad scales throughout western Moreton Bay and were therefore unrelated to Port activities. - Zostera muelleri SDR WQO for Waterloo Bay was used as a benchmark to assess seagrass condition.
-Only the Deception Bay transects met the WQO, all other transects at control sites did not. - The results of the Port of Brisbane SMP suggest that there was a long-term expansion in seagrass meadows at Fisherman Islands which has stabilised in recent years and then contracted in 2022 due to flooding.
+- Overall, the meadow extent of seagrass at Fisherman Islands remained consistent and had slight increases to the previous year in the upper north study area but experienced slight declines along the eastern belt of the study area. - Seagrass community composition remains relatively consistent with previous surveys, with Z. muelleri dominating intertidal habitat and Halophila dominating subtidal areas.
+However, Z. muelleri had an increase in seaward extent in Fisherman Islands and occupied some of the subtidal area. - SDR changes from 2022-23 were variable on all transects.
+This suggests that the driver/s leading to changes between 2022 and 2023 were operating over broad scales throughout western Moreton Bay and were therefore unrelated to Port activities. - Z. muelleri SDR WQO for Waterloo Bay was used as a benchmark to assess seagrass condition.
+Four transects met the WQO: Fisherman Island Transect F, Manly Transect J and both Deception Bay transects. - The results of the Port of Brisbane SMP suggest that there was a long-term expansion in seagrass meadows at Fisherman Islands which has stabilised in recent years, contracted in 2022 due to flooding and then began to recover in 2023 due to lack of major disturbances.
 This trend is consistent with the predictions of the FPE IAS (WBM 2000) that port expansion activities (both the FPE and previous reclamations at Fisherman Islands) have led to localised alterations to hydrodynamic processes that favour the development of seagrass meadows.